jakubcabal/spi-fpga/README.md

 # SPI MASTER AND SLAVE FOR FPGA

-The SPI master and SPI slave ale simple controllers for communication between FPGA and various peripherals via the SPI interface.
+The SPI master and SPI slave are simple controllers for communication between FPGA and various peripherals via the SPI interface.
 TThe SPI master and SPI slave have been implemented using VHDL 93 and are applicable to any FPGA.

 **The SPI master and SPI slave controllers support only SPI mode 0 (CPOL=0, CPHA=0)!**